jonathanraesch/KoalemOS/README.md

   * add support for displaying text/bitmaps
   * add drivers for other graphics output interfaces
 * implement PCI 3.0 compatible PCIe configuration mechanism
+* improve performance of printing characters to screen (use a cache)